-The Orion Jr. BMS is not designed to do an initial balance on a battery pack that is more than about 10-15 amp hours out of balance.
+The Orion BMS is not designed to do an initial balance on a battery pack that is more than about 10-15 amp hours out of balance.
 In those cases, the battery pack should be pre-balanced by either charging the cells to roughly the same SOC one by one or by charging / discharging the lowest and highest cells so that they are roughly at the same SOC.
 The image below is an example of two cells grossly out of balance with each other (40 amp hours out of balance.)
 Although this example pack is grossly out of balance, more than 50% of the capacity is still usable.
 For more information on pre-balancing, please see our application note on pre-balancing cells.

-Balancing on the Orion Jr. BMS only occurs when the BMS is powered in CHARGE mode (powered by CHARGE power on the Main I/O connector).
+Balancing on the Orion BMS only occurs when the BMS is powered in CHARGE mode (powered by pin 3 on the Main I/O connector).
 When any one cell in the battery pack exceeds the "Start Balancing" voltage, the BMS will begin the balancing algorithm for all cells.
 The BMS will look for the lowest cell and then place a load on all cells which are more than the maximum difference in voltage above the lowest cell.
 For example, if a battery pack consists of 4 cells at 3.5, 3.51, 3.65 and 3.49 volts and the maximum difference in voltage is configured for 10mV (0.01 volts), the BMS would only apply a load to the cell which is 3.65v, to bring it down to within 10mV with the rest of the cells.
-This algorithm continues until all cells are balanced to within the pre-defined maximum difference in voltage, balancing will stop until power is removed and re-applied to the CHARGE power pin (pin 4) on the BMS (i.e. the next charge cycle).
+This algorithm continues until all cells are balanced to within the pre-defined maximum difference in voltage, balancing will stop until power is removed and re-applied to pin 3 on the BMS (i.e. the next charge cycle).

 The BMS has a safety feature to prevent over-discharging any cell during balancing in the event of a defective or dead cell.
 A minimum balancing voltage threshold allows the programmer to specify a voltage threshold at which the BMS is not allowed to remove energy from a cell.
 While the rest of the cells will continue to balance, the BMS will not place a load on any cell which is below this threshold, even if a cell below this threshold needs to be balanced.
 The purpose of this feature is to protect the cells from over-discharge and to prevent a possible race condition where the BMS removes charge from alternating cells.
-Balancing will be disabled completely if the BMS enters into a voltage failsafe mode such as if an open cell tap wire is detected.